 So, Raghuram brought another jargon ‘Social harmony is a public good’.
 Use of such jargons at a time when they were giving bogus ideas made them look like fools.
-They however might think that use of jargons would make them look like intellectuals.
-Also we are yet to see such social harmony existing within the Congress party even after Adhir Chowdhury became their leader in the Lok Sabha.
+They, however, might think that use of jargons would make them look like intellectuals.
+Also, we are yet to see such social harmony existing within the Congress party even after Adhir Chowdhury became their leader in the Lok Sabha.
 It is unlikely we can have any sense of this until the Nehru-Gandhi family is completely removed from Congress.

-Elements of new vision
+Elements of the new vision

 So, when Rahul wanted to portray that the current system needed a change, he also needed a new vision.
 He gave cues to Raghuram about the elements of new vision from his notes.
 Rahul said, “of course you mentioned about infrastructure, education and healthcare…” whereas in reality, Raghuram had not mentioned about education or healthcare in this discussion previously.
 Nevertheless, Raghuram could take the cues and showed great merit there.

-Rahul also spoke about ‘infrastructure of hatred’ and seemed visibly disturbed by the fact people discuss history which more often blur Congress’ and his family’s contribution.
+Rahul also spoke about ‘infrastructure of hatred’ and seemed visibly disturbed by the fact people discuss history which more often blurs Congress’ and his family’s contribution.
 However, in the Covid-19 pandemic situation, the significance of discussion of history was only known to RaGa.

 Rahul started talking about trust issues but suddenly switches over to ‘fear’ in the system and mixed them conveniently.
 When Raghuram could not give any answer how to handle trust issues, he threw the question back (maybe that is what Rahul came prepared with). 😊

 Then Raghuram asked Rahul his views on differences between governing in the west and in India.
-This question was completely out of place as Rahul has neither governed any country in the west or was never even a CM of any Indian state.
+This question was completely out of place as Rahul has neither governed any country in the west nor was never even a CM of any Indian state.
 It is unlikely to think of him as a good leader either because he has failed Congress on many occasions.
 This not only looked stupid but exposed the desperate attempt by the party to put him forward as a visionary.

 When Rahul took up the conversation and went back to the old ‘buzzword’ ‘inequality’ that he tried using in a historic interview with Arnab Goswami and failed miserably, he failed again.

-His theory that we needed to model our solution around the vast differences in people’s behavior across different geographies.
-One would wonder how a differential approach to tackle a pandemic in different parts of the country will even work, when the Virus or the disease do not discriminate anyone based on any parameter.
+His theory that we needed to model our solution around the vast differences in people’s behaviour across different geographies.
+One would wonder how a differential approach to tackle a pandemic in different parts of the country will even work when the Virus or the disease do not discriminate anyone based on any parameter.
 So, we fail to understand even if people of Tamil Nadu behave differently than the people of Uttar Pradesh and how would a differential approach even work to contain the pandemic?

 But the funniest conclusion on Inequality came from Raghuram Rajan.
-He said, Indians needed quality jobs to eradicate inequality.
+He said Indians needed quality jobs to eradicate inequality.
 This came at a time when Indians and millions worldwide are on the brink of losing their jobs, Rajan wanted quality jobs for them but didn’t give any strategic mantra to meet that goal.
 Any sensible person even without a good degree or position would know that people need quality jobs, but how a government can ensure that or what avenues to explore is the wisdom an ex-RBI chief and a present Finance Professor of an organization of repute was supposed to say.